PrzemekBarski/pb-personal-website/content/inne/muzyka/index.en.md

 order: 1
 ---

 My greatest passion is music.
 I compose, sing, and play several instruments.
-I’ve played tens of live performances and recorded two studio albums.
+I’ve played dozens of live performances and recorded two studio albums.

 You can listen to my bands here: